ltrgoddard/thesis/temp.markdown

 Purves, Robin, ‘Commentary on J.H.
 Prynne’s “Thoughts on the Esterházy Court Uniform”’, *Glossator*, 2 (2010), pp. 79–88

+Quintana, Ricardo, *The Mind and Art of Jonathan Swift* (Oxford: Oxford University Press, 1936)

 Ransome, John Crowe, ‘A Poem Nearly Anonymous’, *The American Review* (May 1933), pp. 179–203